fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 1. Create a new entity if not already generated with: `jhipster entity Foo`
 2. In the same folder, run `yo jhipster-kafka`
 3. "Do you want to clean up your current Kafka configuration?" - Your answer or 'n' by default
+4. "What is your bootstrap servers string connection (you can add several bootstrap servers by using a "," delimiter)?" - Your answer or 'localhost:9092' by default
-4. "For which entity (class name)?" - No entity (will be typed String)
+5. "For which entity (class name)?" - No entity (will be typed String)
-5. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
+6. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
-6. "Which components would you like to generate?" - Consumer
+7. "Which components would you like to generate?" - Consumer
-7. "Which topic for someEventType?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for someEventType?")
+8. "Which topic for someEventType?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for someEventType?")
-8. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
+9. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
-9. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+10. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
-10. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+11. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-11. Overwrite all files in conflict
+12. Overwrite all files in conflict
-12. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`
+13. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`

 ### Create a producer NOT linked to an entity